-Without light, the plants cannot grow.
+Without light, the plants cannot grow and for this reason we recommend to get best led grow lights.
 In the countries in which marijuana grows best, the sun is the source of light.
 The amount of light and the length of the growing season in these countries result in huge tree-like plants.
 In most parts of North America, however, the sun is not generally intense enough for long enough periods of time to produce the same size and quality of plants that grow with ease in Latin America and other tropical countries.
 The answer to the problem of lack of sun, especially in the winter months, shortness of the growing season and other problems is to grow indoors under simulated conditions.
 The rule of thumb seems to be the more light, the better.
 In one experiment we know of, eight eight-foot VHO Gro-Lux fixtures were used over eight plants.

 The plants grew at an astonishing rate.
 The lights had to be raised every day.
 There are many types of artificial light and all of them do different things to your plants.
 The common incandescent light bulb emits some of the frequencies of light the plant can use, but it also emits a high percentage of far-red and infrared light, which cause the plant to concentrate its growth on the stem.
 This results in the plant stretching toward the light bulb until it becomes so tall and spindly that it just weakly topples over.
 There are several brands of bulb type.
 One is the incandescent plant spotlight, which emits higher amounts of red and blue light than the common light bulb.
 It is an improvement, but has it drawbacks. it is hot, for example, and cannot be placed close to the plants.
 Consequently, the plant has to stretch upwards again and is in danger of becoming elongated and falling over.
 The red bands of light seem to encourage stem growth, which is not desirable in growing marijuana.
 The idea is to encourage foliage growth for obvious reasons.
 Gro-Lux lights are probably the most common fluorescent plant lights.
 In our experience with them, they have proven themselves to be extremely effective.
 They range in size from one to eight feet in length so you can set up a growing room in a closet or a warehouse.
 There are two types of Gro-Lux lights: The standard and the wide spectrum.
 They can be used in conjunction with on another, but the wide spectrum lights are not sufficient on their own.
 The wide spectrum lights were designed as a supplementary light source and are cheaper than the standard lights.
 Wide spectrum lights emit the same bands of light as the standard but the standard emits higher concentrations of red and blue bands that the plants need to grow.
 The wide spectrum lights also emit infrared, the effect of which on stem growth we have already discussed.
 If you are planning to grow on a large scale, you might be interested to know that the regular fluorescent lamps and fixtures, the type that are used in commercial lighting, work well when used along with standard Gro-Lux lights.
 These commercial lights are called cool whites, and are the cheapest of the fluorescent lights we have mentioned.
 They emit as much blue light as the Gro-Lux standards and the blue light is what the plants use in foliage growth.